dolomite-exchange/dolomite-subgraph/README.md

 ## Example Queries

-### Querying Aggregated Uniswap Data
+### Querying Aggregated Dolomite Data

-This query fetches aggredated data from all uniswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggregated data from all pairs and tokens, to give a view into how much activity is happening within the whole protocol.

 ```graphql
 {